 Design Thinking Tools: how to use them to solve complex problems

 Design thinking tools, methods, practices, and frameworks are part of both visible and invisible work, which is always being done “backstage” as part of most companies’ innovation processes.
-More specifically, it is the heart of the process of building environments (physical and now virtual) that help facilitate new business ideas.

 What is Design Thinking?